woutervh-/typescript-is/README.md

 ```

+To see the declarations of the functions and more examples, please check out [index.d.ts](https://github.com/woutervh-/typescript-is/blob/master/index.d.ts).

-For a lot **more examples**, please check out the files in the [test/](https://github.com/woutervh-/typescript-is/tree/master/test) folder.
+For **many more examples**, please check out the files in the [test/](https://github.com/woutervh-/typescript-is/tree/master/test) folder.
 There you can find all the different types that are tested for.

 # ⛔ What it won't do